Key takeaways

 1. Magnesium

-Some research has found that higher levels of magnesium correlate to less body fat.
-Since magnesium deficiency is common, especially in men, taking it as a weight loss supplement may help accelerate fat loss.
+And, some studies show that people with higher levels of magnesium tend to have less body fat.
+Since magnesium deficiency is common, especially in men, taking it as a weight loss supplement may help speed up fat loss.

 Lower magnesium levels